ThibaultFillion/strengths/documentation/indexing.rst

 This is what this section will do, by explaining how to compute the unidimensional array index from coordinates.

-let N, w, h and d be respectively the number of species in a system, and the system width, height and depth in cell.
+Let N, w, h and d be respectively the number of species in a system, and the system width, height and depth in cell.

 Space cell index
 ----------------

-the index i of a cell in a grid space is given by
+The index i of a cell in a grid space is given by

 .. math::